michalowskil/flex-cells-card/README.md

 - Per-cell **alignment**, **text transform**, **color**, **size**, **letter spacing**
 - Entities with unit handling and optional precision
 - Visual editor, drag-and-drop rows/columns, zebra rows, responsive columns
+- **HTML templates** thanks to which the card can look exactly as you want (HTML and CSS knowledge required).
+- Each cell and row allows you to configure **custom CSS**, you don't need to use "card_mod" for this.

 ## Installation